Financial Aid and Career Opportunities for Women

 National Women's Studies Association (NWSA) Awards and Scholarships

-- Awards for graduate work are available from the Lesbian caucus and the Women of Color caucus, as well as one for a graduate student doing work in Women's Studies.
+- Awards for graduate work are available from the Lesbian caucus and the Women of Color caucus, as well as one for $1000 for a graduate student doing work in Women's Studies.

 - Sigma Delta Epsilon/Graduate Women in Science (SDE/GWIS) Fellowship Program

 - Several fellowships for women in a variety of scientific fields.
 To be eligible, the applicant must be enrolled as a graduate student, or engaged in post-doctoral or early-stage junior faculty academic research, and demonstrate financial need for continuation or completion of their research.
 The major component of the research can be either applied or basic.
 Exact Fellowships amounts will be determined by the SDE/GWIS Fellowships Committee and will range from $1000 to $10,000.
 See website for more details.

 - Community Action Grants provide seed money to women, AAUW branches, AAUW state organizations, and local community-based nonprofit organizations for innovative programs or nondegree research projects that promote education and equity for women and girls.
 Recipients must be U.S. citizens or permanent residents.